 This was always a class favorite.
 My kids loved this activity!
 Just add some plain colored paper and a few hole punches, and let them punch away.

 I bought these small ice containers from IKEA.
 Add a few small tongs and large pom poms, and you've got the perfect fine motor activity!

-I realize that you won't find fine motor activities listed in your learning objectives but strengthening them is so, so important.
+I realize that you won't find fine motor activities listed in your learning objectives, but strengthening them is so very important.
 You can also easily add an academic spin to any of these centers.
-If you choose to just do these center activities, you are still teaching children to share, take turns, get out and restore work, cooperative learning, using a center chart, andddd of course, there is the most important concept of strengthening their tripod grasp so they can be better writers in the future.
+If you choose to do just these center activities, you are still teaching children to share, to take turns, to get out and restore work, cooperative learning, using a center chart, and of course, there is the most important concept of strengthening their tripod grasp, so they can be better writers in the future.

 If you are looking to build your fine motor library, my team and I came up with a good system.
 We were a team of four and for two years, we each made two activities for the entire team.
 It was much more cost effective that way.
 I was able to get 16 activities for under $20.
 You will also be surprised what you already own that you can use.

 If you have a little love at home, I would encourage you to start now with fine motor activities.
 My son Bennett is sixteen months old, and we are already doing these activities at home.
 He loves them, and I know that even though I usually need to clean up a big mess when we are done, he is learning and growing, and that is what is important.
 The best part, I know he's also having so much fun too.
 So, I don't think it's ever really too early when looking to build these life skills.

 **Posts on kreativeinlife.com may contain affiliate links which means we make a very small percentage off of your purchases but that never affects the price of your items.